 The term, “feedback” comes originally from systems theory.
 With verbal or non-verbal feedback, you are essentially providing a response to a previous action by which you influence that action.

 Feedback is often experienced as criticism.
-This immediately gives it a certain charge and that is very unjustified; it is, as said above, only feedback.
+This immediately gives it a certain charge and that is unjustified; it is, after all, only feedback.
 Think of how you drive a car: small nudges to the steering wheel make sure that the car stays on the road and that you reach your destination safely.
 It’s similar on the work floor.
 During meetings, in personal conversations or at the morning get-together you hear what colleagues are (possibly) struggling with.
 This gives you opportunities to help a colleague with a little tip or some advice.
 But also, to give a compliment for something your colleague has done well.
 That, too, is feedback!
 When you share feedback with colleagues, everyone is able to function better and the team as a whole becomes more successful.

 “Feedback is the breakfast of champions.”